 (Copyright 2015 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.)

 So when looking into the eyes of my son who will turn 10 years old this fall most people at first glance would not give a second thought to him having a disability.
-He is able to walk on his own, he can see, (more or less), and does not need a device to get from place to place!
+He is able to walk on his own, he can see, (even though he has a dx of Ocular Motor Dysfunction ), and does not need a device to get from place to place!
 I am thankful of this indeed, however, at times having an invisible disability can be hard for others to process just why he can be so “different, yet not less!” as Temple Grandin once said about the Autism community.
 It is human nature to have the attitude of “what can he/she do for me?”
 All too often these attitudes come very early in life although most parents never want to admit that their children have inherited this family trait and will quickly try to “right” a situation when little Johnny or Sally shows disrespect at the public playground!
 The question we really should all ask ourselves is how do we perceive ourselves to our children in everyday life that tells them how we truly value others …..both different and alike!